al1sant0s/Hypothesis-Tests/README.md

 ### `HypoTstudTest(self, x, y = None, mu_0 = 0, sig = 0.05, alternative = "bilateral", var_equal = False)`
 Used to perform tests for mean(s) using one or two samples.
    * x: the first sample for the test.
-It can be a list of a numpy array.
+It can be a list or a numpy array.
    * y (optional): The second sample for the test.
-It can be a list of a numpy array.
+It can be a list or a numpy array.
    * mu_0: this represents the value under null hypothesis.
 For one sample tests this is the true mean.
 For two samples tests this is the difference between the means.
    * sig: the significance level used for this test.